 - Google/search engine queries

-Short form, low-text content has become the dominant way that we portion our attention, and it’s displacing a lot of the long form ways in which we discover ideas and construct our thoughts.
+Short form, low-text content has become the dominant way that we deploy our attention, and it’s displacing a lot of the long form ways in which we discover ideas and construct our thoughts.

 Why read the book when we can read the summary?
 Why read the summary when we can read bullet points?
-Why read the bullet points when we can read the article headline?
+Why read the bullet points when we can read the articles headline?

 And so forth, the compression of information goes.